Race Director / Treasurer

 “I’m a big running fan, and love the outdoors.
 One of my favorite hobbies is fishing.”

 Michael joined the group in 2014 after strong encouragement from his daughter Lorelei who initially helped with the race awards in 2012.
 Michael is a staunch supporter of the community, and he is a half marathoner and triathlete himself along with his wife Inger who also helps with the race.
-They all love Fayetteville along with with Mari, who attends the UA.
-Michael is VP International Operations & Business Development for Gibbs Die Casting.
+They all love Fayetteville along with with Mari, who graduated from the University of Arkansas.
 He is the Official Chile Pepper Nuclear Engineer who served on active duty in the Navy on submarines early in his career path.
 He has to his credit saving 2 lives; one during a potential electrocution in a submarine of a fellow service member and in 2019 a colleague suffered a “widow maker” heart attack and Michael administered CPR until paramedics arrived and took the man to the hospital and he recovered.
 He works for Pace Industries.

 Advisor to the Board

 “I love being involved with the Chile Pepper Cross Country Festival because it includes junior high through masters athletes, promotes involvement in a sport that can last a lifetime, and gives significantly to the youth of Northwest Arkansas.
 From my involvement with track and field around the US, I also know that it is one of the premier cross country events in the country.”

 Mike directs Christ on Campus, a non-denominational Christian ministry to students at the University of Arkansas.
 He also serves as president of the Arkansas Association of USA Track & Field and the U of A Track Officials’ Association and chairs the Officials’ Continuing Education Group for USA Track & Field.